 15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

-Last updated on February 24th, 2026 at 06:08 pm
+Last updated on April 5th, 2026 at 12:47 am

-And the attractions aren’t limited to walking the old town walls and dropping by for lunch, although that is one of the best things to do in Dubrovnik.
-In this city, I’ve spent days fully getting to know the wine tasting spots, scenic bays, waterfront restaurants, beautiful buildings and soaking in the views at various landmarks – including those from historic hotels!
+And the sights aren’t limited to walking the old town walls and dropping by for a Michelin-rated lunch, although that is one of the best things to do in Dubrovnik, you’ll want to scratch beneath the surface, and get to know the wine tasting spots, ancient ruins, rooftop terraces and true waterfront gems!

 Top Hotel Picks In Dubrovnik Old Town: